jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 is relatively light and fires one of the most effective general-purpose cartridges for modern carbines: the 6.5 Grendel.
 The Incursion, however, isn't everything that I want it to be.
-It's slightly longer than I prefer in close quarters, and it still relies on the direct-impingement gas system that got M16 operators killed in Vietnam.
+It's slightly longer than I prefer in close quarters.
+It still relies on the direct-impingement gas system that got M16 operators killed in Vietnam.
+And it's got the mediocre mil-spec trigger.

 But thanks to the versatility and popularity of Eugene Stoner's modular AR-15 design —upon which the M16 and the Incursion are based—, we now have a standardized means of interchanging parts to meet the operator's requirements.
-The RC1 takes advantage of this in two important ways.
+The RC1 takes advantage of this in several ways, such as the following:

 - Certain part selections, inspired by PDWs and by AR15A3-derived ultralight carbines, serve to make the RC1 lighter and more maneuverable.

 - The bolt is cycled by a gas piston, based on the Armalite™ AR-180 design, which has proven substantially more reliable than direct gas impingement.

+- A high-quality alternative trigger will help the operator make accurate shots.

 Piston gas systems consistently outperform direct-impingement systems in reliability tests, as they did in a [2007 test by the U.S. Army][test-results].